ebelisia/wine-api/README.md

 # wine-api
 Wine API

-This is a wine API using spring and jpa.
+This is a wine API using Spring and JPA.

 ## Methods
 Available methods: